POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Policy Optimization via Online Abstract Representation

-On the basis of the original framework of PPO, we integrate the SRL model and introduce a dynamic mechanism of parameter adjustment (discussed in section \ref{Sec:General_design}) to guarantee stability and convergence.
+On the basis of the original framework of PPO, we integrate the SRL model and introduce a dynamic mechanism of loss weighting (discussed in section \ref{Sec:General_design}) to guarantee stability and convergence.
 We incorporate several effective priors in the model network, which takes advantage of the observation-action tuple $(o_t, a_t)$ that PPO agent collects each batch to calculate loss based on predictions.

 The proposed end-to-end state representation learning and reinforcement learning algorithm POAR is illustrated in Fig. \ref{fig:poar_structure}.
 The detailed architecture and hyperparameters can be found in Appendix \ref{tab:hyperparameter_poar}.